XMYSTERlOUSX/mega-link-downloader-bot/README.md

  - Custom caption support!
  - Attractive progress bar when downloading and uploading files! 🙈
  - Ban unwanted users!
- - See your bot users' count!
+ - See your bot's user count!
  - Broadcast any message to every user of your bot!
  - Abilty to download any file under 5GB!
 (If you provide a pro/business account when deoloying there will be no file size limits! 😍)